AngelAuraMC/angelauramc.github.io/markdown/patchnotes/IOS-SUPPORT.md

-# System support in future versions of PojavLauncher iOS
+# System support in future versions of Amethyst iOS
-*This announcement will be covering the next 3 releases of PojavLauncher iOS.*
+*This announcement will be covering the next 3 releases of Amethyst iOS.*

-We've made some great strides with the iOS port of PojavLauncher: fixing [1.17 and newer](./OGL32.md), bringing [OpenJDK 8 to iOS](./JDK8.md), and now unveiling an [jailed variant](./UNJAIL.md).
+We've made some great strides with the iOS port of Amethyst: fixing [1.17 and newer](./OGL32.md), bringing [OpenJDK 8 to iOS](./JDK8.md), and now unveiling an [jailed variant](./UNJAIL.md).
 However, all of the advancements we're making also stirred up old conversations, and we've come to a final conclusion:

-**A future release of PojavLauncher will require iOS 14.0 and later.**
+**A future release of Amethyst will require iOS 14.0 and later.**

 ## But why?
 Supporting iOS 12.0 and newer was a feat of engineering.
 However, it created multiple issues with feature support and user experience.
 We need to verify that our code works on iOS 12 before going ahead and compiling--if it does not, this complicates our development as we are faced with two options: dropping the feature on older versions, or importing external libraries.
 This causes slower development times, or lack of the feature entirely for our users.